BackSession 8: American Squares Session Index Previous session

 Also I don't go in for the patronising stuff like “Now promenade with the pretty little maid”, even though it's traditional and it rhymes.

 I use “Men” and “Ladies”.
 I'm aware that's inconsistent — grammatically it should be either “Men” and “Women” or “Gentlemen” and “Ladies”, but I'm not the only person to do it this way.
 You'll see in some books “Men” and “Girls” — that's how it was for many years but I find that patronising and I won't use it.
 Modern Western Square Dance uses “boys” and “girls”, which is consistent but clearly untrue!
 The gender-free approach currently favours “Larks” and “Robins” for Men (on the Left) and Women (on the Right) and I can do this if I really have to, though I find it much harder work.
 I've been thinking hard about how to use positional calling, where there's no reference to gender.
-I've run one successful workshop on this and when I've run a second at Chippenham Folk Festival in May 2025 I'll put the notes on the page Positional calling for American Squares.
+I've run a very successful workshop on this at IVFDF (Intervarsity Folk Dance Festival) in February 2024 and another at Chippenham Folk Festival in May 2024 — see the notes on the page Positional calling for American Squares.

 Breaks